jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

        }
    }

-We use the configuration using the **--configuration** command line argument:
+Use the configuration with the **--configuration** command line argument:

 .. code-block:: bash